Skip to Main Content

 It is a requirement from both the EU and Danish funding providers, that publications resulting from these grants are published as Open Access.

-Before entering into a publishing agreement, it is important to check whether the publisher/journal actually allows Open Access publishing and under the conditions specified by the funding provider.
+Before entering into a publishing agreement, it is important to check whether the publisher/journal allows Open Access publishing under the conditions specified by the funding provider.

 THE RESPONSIBILITY IS YOURS.
 This guide is intended for inspiration and general guidance and therefore does not replace personal, legal, or academic advice.
 It is your responsibility to ensure that you comply with applicable regulations.